An outer approximation algorithm for multi-objective mixed-integer linear and non-linear programming: Computational experiments

 We use \texttt{ppl} with integer numbers as input, as using fractional numbers leads to (more) numerical instabilities.
 In order to do so, we scale each $(w,\alpha)$ obtained from the separation oracle by $10^9$ and take the integer part of the obtained number.
-For checking if a point $y^* \in vertices(\mathcal S_i)$ is in $\mathcal Q^+$, we exploit that all our instances have integer coefficients, thus all points in $\mathcal Q$ (and consequently, the extreme points of $\mathcal Q^+$) are integer.
-When a point $y^*$ is within $1\text{e-}3$ to a point in $y' \in insideVertices$ for each coordinate, we consider $y^*=y'$ and do not call the separation oracle for it.
-For each $\mathcal S_i$, we check the points in the order as they are made available by \texttt{ppl}.
-Moreover, for updating the outer approximations, we use a slightly different strategy compared to the outline in Algorithm \ref{alg:outer}: We do not immediately calculate $\mathcal S_i \cap H$ and move to $\mathcal S_{i+1}$ once we discovered a $y^* \not \in insideVertices$, but check all $y^* \in vertices(\mathcal S_i)$, collect the obtained separating hyperplanes, and then add them all at the same time to obtain the next outer approximation.
+When checking if a point $y^* \in vertices(\mathcal S_i)$ is in $\mathcal Q^+$, we proceed as follows: When a point $y^*$ is within tolerance value $\varepsilon$ to a point in $y' \in insideVertices$ for each coordinate, we consider $y^*=y'$ and do not call the separation oracle for it.
+For each $\mathcal S_i$, we check the points in the order in which they are made available by \texttt{ppl}.
+Moreover, when updating the outer approximations, we use a slightly different strategy compared to the outline in Algorithm \ref{alg:outer}: We do not immediately calculate $\mathcal S_i \cap H$ and move to $\mathcal S_{i+1}$ once we discovered a $y^* \not \in insideVertices$; instead, we check all $y^* \in vertices(\mathcal S_i)$, collect the obtained separating hyperplanes, and then add them all at the same time to obtain the next outer approximation.
 This approach turned out to be faster and more numerically stable in preliminary computations.
 Finally, we also add every point found when separating \eqref{eq:feas}, resp., \eqref{eq:tfeas} to $insideVertices$, as these points are obtained from the solution of a weighted-sum problem, and thus are supported non-dominated points.

-\myparagraph{Results } In Tables \ref{ta:ass} and \ref{ta:kp} we present results for runs with timelimits of 10 seconds, 100 seconds, and 600 seconds.
-The results are aggregated by size (for \MAP), resp., number of items and objectives (for \MKP), the number of aggregated instances is always ten.
-We report the average number of obtained facets (\#fac), and the number of instances solved out of ten (\#sol).
-In our case, \emph{solving an instance} means that all extreme points and facets have been computed and the algorithm terminated.

-For the \MAP, the performance of both separation oracles is quite similar, within 600 seconds, all instances except the ones with size 50 can be solved, and within 100 seconds all up to size 30 can be solved.
-For the \MKP, all instances can be solved within 100 seconds.
-TSep-$y^*$ seems a little more effective, only 11 out of 160 instances are not solved within 10 seconds when using this separation oracle.
-The number of obtained facets for both separation oracles is always quite similar.
-Note that due to numerical instabilities, these numbers can differ slightly even if both oracles manage to solve an instance.